-Performance improvement is comprised of a set of tools that accomplish and drive continuous improvement.
-These tools consist of the Corrective Action Programme (CAP), self-assessment and benchmarking programmes, the operating experience programme, observation programme, performance assessment and trending, and performance indicators.
-Insights from the independent oversight organization, safety committees, regulators, and external organizations such as IAEA, WANO, also provide input to continuous improvement.
+Performance improvement is comprised of a set of tools that accomplish the key attributes noted above and drive continuous improvement. (see Figure 1).
+These tools consist of the Corrective Action Programme (CAP), sSelf-aAssessment and bBenchmarking- programmes, the oOperating eExperience pProgramme, oObservation pProgramme, pPerformance aAssessment and ttrending, and pperformance iindicators.
+Insights from the iIndependent oOversight organization, sSafety cCommittees, regulators, and external organizations such as IAEA, WANO, and the regulator also provide input to continuous improvement.
 Collectively this provides the means in which the organization assesses performance and drives continuous improvement on ongoing bases.